-FRAXA awards two categories of grants.
+- Clinical Trial applications are accepted and reviewed on a revolving basis, so there is no application deadline.
 Our #1 priority is to fund clinical trials, while still continuing to support worthwhile translational research and other early-stage work.

-1) FRAXA Clinical Trial Grants
+Clinical Trial Grants are Top Priority

 - Flexible in amount, structure, and duration, but may be subject to some negotiation.

-- No limit to structure of grant (can fund PI, postdoc, grad student, technician, supplies, etc.) or time-frame (though all grants over one year still need yearly renewal)
+- No limit to structure of grant (can fund PI, postdoc, grad student, technician, supplies, etc.) or time-frame (though all grants over one year still need yearly renewal).

 - Non-transferable (only good for specified postdoc, PI, and institution).

 FRAXA Research Foundation focuses on research which is likely to lead to new and improved treatments — and ultimately a cure — for Fragile X syndrome, with an emphasis on disease-modifying therapeutics based on understanding of Fragile X disease mechanisms.
 Every year we receive proposals from scientists worldwide seeking funding for the most cutting-edge Fragile X research.
-FRAXA has funded more than $26 million in medical research.

 Our goal has always been to accelerate the pace of research by eliminating “bottlenecks” in this long and complex process.
 Our funding priorities are determined by the state of the research and the nature of these bottlenecks, so we constantly re-examine these priorities as the field progresses.